What is your personal information?

 Details about your account.
 This includes your password and username.

-Your use of mobile voice and data services.
+Your use of our services.

 Information about you that you provide us directly or indirectly when online.